 Why Install VPN on the Router?

-Most of the other device-based installations for VPNs are mean to protect single devices such as a PC, smart device, or laptop.
+Most of the other device-based installations for VPNs are meant to protect single devices such as a PC, smart device, or laptop.
 When you install and configure a VPN on your router, it protects all traffic that passes through that device.

 This means that by installing a VPN on your router you can safeguard the data for your entire household at once.
 Before you do that though, you need to ensure that your router is compatible with a VPN.
 Not all routers are able to support VPN connections – a quick search on Google will let you know if your specific model is able to or not.